bigcommerce/dev-docs/docs/api-docs/partner/marketing-api-overview.md

 * Create a banner to display marketing information on a specific page of a store.
 * Issue a coupon code for customers to obtain discounted pricing on a product or a category of products.
-* Generate a gift certificate deliverable via email.
+* Generate a gift certificate deliverable by email.

 ## OAuth scopes